NavyaG-lab/Tech-writer/onboarding/introduction.md

 - [ ]  Write a SparkOp with the definition of our dataset
 - [ ]  Run the SparkOp on Databricks
 - [ ]  Add the new dataset to Itaipu
+- [ ]  Writing Tests to the Dataset
 - [ ]  Build Itaipu locally
 - [ ]  Run it on a Cluster
 - [ ]  Query metapod to get the path were the dataset was written to